 This was unexpected as Nordhaus has an agenda in this book that I do not fully understand.
 In some ways it looks as if Nordhaus wants to position himself as a moderate academic that accept the science, but also distance himself from people he thinks are to radical for the political thinking in the US.
-It is as if he wants to translate the science to republicans in the US that think the bible is more important than the scientific process and findings among climate scientists.
+It is as if he wants to translate the science to republicans in the US who thinks the bible is more important than the scientific process and findings among climate scientists.

-For large parts of the book that makes him simplify things in ways that are interesting not for an understanding of climate change, but for those of us who do not experience people who question evolution and basic physical science on a daily bases.
+For large parts of the book that makes him simplify things in ways that are interesting, not for an understanding of climate change, but for those of us who do not experience people who question evolution and basic physical science on a daily bases.

 Still from an extreme climate risk perspective (>6C warming) there are arguments and graphs included that makes this a very interesting book.
-I actually do not think Nordhaus himself intended his book to be interesting form that perspective, but due to the way he argues with basic economic theory he highlight a number of issues that are very interesting.
+I actually do not think Nordhaus himself intended his book to be interesting form that perspective, but due to the way he honestly argues with basic economic theory he highlight a number of issues that are very interesting.

 For example, in the book he writes about thresholds and how they define almost everything.
 He also discuss, and use, the concept infinity (although I would argue that this is one of the areas where he is making a few key mistakes; see if you agree when you reed it.
-Hint, it is about shifting perspective from science to rhetoric then mixing them up) when analyzing the long-term consequences.
+Hint, it is about shifting perspective from science to rhetoric then mixing them up) when analysing the long-term consequences.

 2. That thresholds easily become what defines what kind of action that is needed, as the costs at a threshold are magnitudes larger than anything else in the equations.
 It’s also worth noting that such a defining threshold for action happens long before an “infinite impact”, i.e. an impact that threatens all human life.